Thinking of starting a new business? The type of company you found can have a significant effect on your tax obligation in the coming years.

 Some common business expenses include office rent or mortgage payments, furniture, supplies and health insurance for you and your family members.
 Additionally, sole proprietors can deduct the cost of expenses related to furthering their skill sets, such as college classes, training programs, books and software.
 You can use Schedule C (Form 1040) to list all of your sole proprietorship’s itemized deductions.

 Looking for an additional tax write-off this year?
 As a sole proprietor, you can deduct contributions to a 401(k) retirement plan.
-In 2014, individuals were allowed to contribute up to $17,500 along with 25% of net income into a 401(k).
 Not only is opening a 401(k) a great way to minimize your tax burden, but it also helps sole proprietors safeguard their financial futures.

 Protect Your Sole Proprietorship From the IRS